MSU Billings Catalog

 On-Campus Requirement

-Automatically exempt from housing if under 30 credits (no documentation is needed):
+Automatically exempt from housing (no form is required)

 • Students over 21 years of age, as verified through MSUB student information systems